What Life Is Like When Corn Is Off the Table

 Because corn allergies are rare, doctors are often not familiar with the potential scope.
 Robinson says she was the first case her original doctor had ever seen in 38 years, and he didn’t know to advise her against corn derivatives.
 Even official sources of medical information can be confusing, telling corn-allergy patients they do not need to avoid cornstarch and high-fructose corn syrup.
 Misinformation abounds in the other direction, too, as corn allergies can be easy to misdiagnosis and easy to self-diagnose incorrectly.
 All this means that corn allergy sufferers encounter a good deal of skepticism.
 But Robert Wood, president of the American Academy of Allergy, Asthma & Immunology and a pediatric allergist at Johns Hopkins, told me that derivatives like corn syrup can indeed cause problems for certain people.

 People with corn allergies have naturally been finding each other on the Internet.
-A Facebook group called Corn Allergy & Intolerance (Maize, Zea Mays) now has over 8,500 members.
+A Facebook group called Corn Allergy & Intolerance (Maize, Zea Mays) now has nearly 8,500 members.
 Becca, a tech worker in Washington state, writes a fairly prominent blog called Corn Allergy Girl.
 (She asked I not use her last name because she is currently interviewing for new jobs and didn’t want her health status to come up with employers.)
-The blog collates years of Becca’s research into corn allergies as well as resources inherited from other, now-defunct corn allergy blogs.
+The blog collates years of Becca’s research into corn allergies, as well as resources inherited from other, now-defunct corn allergy blogs.

 Members of the Facebook group have also forged ties with individual farms.
 Once a year, says Robinson, a farmer in California sends members of the group a big box of avocados that have not been exposed to corn-derived ethylene gas or waxes.
 “It’s a great month when you’re trying to get through all of them,” she says.
 For the rest of the time, she gets most of her food from a CSA with a local farm in Pennsylvania.